 - Placing a third-party Software Development Kit (SDK) in the app that combines user data from their app with user data from other developers’ apps to target advertising or measure advertising efficiency, even if the developer doesn’t use SDK for these purposes.
 For example, using an analytics SDK that repurposes data it collects from your app to enable targeted ads in other developers’ apps.

-Any third-party developers who roll out new apps or updates after Dec.
-8 will be required to submit the app’s privacy information to Apple before the apps can be approved.
+Any third-party developers who roll out new apps or updates will be required to submit the app’s privacy information to Apple before the apps can be approved.
 If developers don’t meet the new requirements, the apps and updates will not be added to the App Store.

-Our data and privacy seem to constantly be under attack.
-It’s good that Apple is making this change and hopefully more tech companies will actively pursue better privacy protection policies like this one.
+Our data and privacy seem to be under attack constantly.
+It’s good that Apple is making this change, and hopefully, more tech companies will actively pursue better privacy protection policies like this one.
 But don’t hold your breath.